shenolosman/School-Group-Agile-Project-Discord-Bot/Pr3s3nc3 documentation.md

 ### !RegisterTeacher [user]

 To run this command you need admin privilege.
-When run it gives the user named/mentioned the Teacher role and assigns the person as a teacher of the class in the database.
+When ran it gives the user named/mentioned the Teacher role and assigns the person as a teacher of the class in the database.